AriAlavi/mediapipe/README.md

 ### How long does a sign take?

 We found that a sign takes about 1 second, with a large deviation.
-Unfortuantely, by the time we found out that fact, we had already collected a significant dataset with 3 second data, which may have caused the problems we can into.
+Unfortuantely, by the time we found out that fact, we had already collected a significant dataset with 3 second data, which may have caused the problems we later ran into.

 ### How to deal with FPS Variance?